What is the average words per minute speaking rate?

 - Fatigue – whenever you are tired, you will speak slower.
 This is a natural response of the brain that you slow down when you are tired.
 Not only speaking is impacted.
 The simple answer here is to schedule your recording sessions in advance so you will be well-rested.

 - New and complex content – when you will be working off a script that was completed a long time ago and is no longer familiar to you and on top contains a lot of long and complicated words.
 You will deliver it much slower.
 To avoid it, simply rehearse before recording and simplify.
-You can streamline your podcast but splitting long sentences and using a more straightforward language.
+You can streamline your recording but splitting long sentences and using a more straightforward language.

 Pauses are a great way to capture attention during a speech.
-You have to use them smartly and strategically to engage your podcast audience fully.
+You have to use them smartly and strategically to engage your audience fully.

 - Indicate a change in tone or topic – use a pause if you want to change the mood from excitement to being more calm and reflective.
 Or use one if you will change what you are talking about and ease the progression of the story.
 Adding music can help with changing tone.